example42/example42.github.io/_drafts/2017-04-24-technical_puppet_workshop_frankfurt.md

 title: Tip of the Week 17 - Technical Puppet Workshop, May 17th, Frankfurt
 ---

+This week the tip is for an real world event about Puppet.

+Could be our best tip so far :-)

-example42 announces the first german speaking Technical Puppet Workshop event.
+example42 announces the first german speaking **Technical Puppet Workshop**.

-The event takes place at Sheraton Frankfurt Airport Hotel & Conference Center, located directly at Frankfurt International airport, on Wednesday, May 17th and is combined effort from Puppet Inc. and example42 GmbH.
+The event takes place at **Sheraton Frankfurt Airport Hotel & Conference Center**, located directly at Frankfurt International airport, on **Wednesday, May 17th** and is combined effort from Puppet Inc. and example42 GmbH.

 This workshop is aimed at systems administrators who use Puppet to manage their infrastructure and want to learn more about Puppet.

-The whole event is free for registered attendees.
+The whole event is **free for registered** attendees.
 You will receive an email from Puppet shortly with further details. example42 customers have already been informed about this event.

-The event will start on Wednesday, May 17th, at 9:00 and will close at 18:00 at the same day.
-Coffee breaks and lunch will be serverd for free.
+The event will start on Wednesday, May 17th, at **9:00** and will close at **18:00** at the same day.
+Coffee breaks and lunch will be served for free.
 A post event drink is also included.

 We will allow up to 25 attendees on a first come, first serve basis.